wshekrota/ind/README.md

 4. 0 x x       going green
 5. 0 0 x       green ready

-Key of the hash is the index name containing the unique part of the index name less date.
+Key of the hash is the unique part of the index name less date.
-The data element is an array of 3 integers. red/yellow/green This gives us an ariculate status of what might be wrong.
+The data element is an array of 3 integers. red/yellow/green This gives us an articulate status of what might be wrong.
 The data will be appropriate to report to checkmk.

 SSL will work fine.
-I havenot implemented client verify but you may specify either insecure or secure protocol.
+I have not implemented client verify but you may specify either insecure or secure protocol.
 example:
   ind https://hostname password